-The culture of Australian female football, i.e. soccer, requires a serious increase of promotion, investment, and further education and encouragement of aspiring players, for the game to be regarded with the same level of seriousness that its male counterpart receives.
+The culture of Australian female football, i.e. soccer, requires a serious increase of promotion and investment, with the further education and encouragement of aspiring players, for the game to be regarded with the same level of seriousness that its male counterpart receives.

-This sobering truth was revealed to the Sentinel in an hour-long conversation with Angelica Georgopoulos, a 21-year-old Greenacre resident and game development officer with the Canterbury District Soccer Football Association under Football NSW.
+This sobering truth was revealed in an hour-long conversation with Angelica Georgopoulos, a 21-year-old Greenacre resident and game development officer with the Canterbury District Soccer Football Association under Football NSW.

 Angelica also studies a degree in Advanced Business Leadership at Western Sydney University, majoring in Sports Management.
 When she isn’t travelling state-wide, developing and refereeing football programs for girls and women aged from four to 65, much of Angelica’s time revolves involves volunteering for her local football club.
 She is the junior vice president and the youngest executive committee member of the Strathfield Strikers FC, the team she plays for, and she holds a retail job on the side.

 This level of intense community involvement allows Angelica to observe many prejudices related to this sport, spawned from conflicting opinions on modern female soccer in Australia.
 “We’re not prepared to be a footballing country,” she claims.

 Issues of age, economy, and cultural differences contribute to this gender-based battle, within a global framework in which two percent of our world’s football CEOs are female.
 A culture of tokenism is inherent in the sport, caused by FIFA’s requirement for one female to be elected into each of our world’s seven continental councils, when there should be many more.
 These were just a few of the difficult observations that Angelica had to share.